 Big Bang Model

-This model concentrates on the development portion of the process.
+This software engineering approach concentrates on the development portion of the process.
 It neglects most of the formal requirement definition that is part of many other models.
 This process is often called upon to address emergencies that demand rapid development.

 - Quick turnaround time for project completion